For decades, Artificial Intelligence (AI) was cast as a background tool—an efficient processor of data, a passive observer

 Vojtěch Sedláček Published on:

-Advances in next-generation sequencing (NGS) technologies have revolutionized our knowledge of the transcriptome, leading to
+Advances in next-generation sequencing (NGS) technologies have revolutionized our knowledge of the transcriptome,

 Authors:Ankith U M,